danielhafezi/PremierPulse/README.md

 # Final Project: Internet Programming Module

 This repository hosts my final project for the Internet Programming module.
 The project demonstrates a comprehensive approach to designing and implementing web interfaces using HTML, CSS, and JavaScript.
-I am proud to say that the project was perfected to an A+ standard.

 ![Project Overview](project_overview.png)